nuvitekdev/SalesforceFrameworks/force-app/main/UtilityComponents/nuviAIANDSupportANDTheme/nuviAI/README.md

    - **Context Prompt**: Custom context to provide to the LLM about its purpose.
    - **Enable Anomaly Detection**: Turn on automatic checking for unusual patterns.
    - **Enable Comparison**: NEW!
 Turn on standards comparison and compliance validation.
-   - **Comparison Rules**: JSON or text rules/standards to compare content against.
+   - **Comparison Rules (TO)**: JSON or text rules/standards to compare content against.
+   - **Compare From (Source)**: Content to automatically compare.
+If provided, runs automatic comparison; if empty, shows manual comparison button.
    - **Enable Image Analysis**: Enable the ability to analyze images attached to records.
    - **Enable Document Analysis**: Turn on PDF processing and document analysis.
    - **Document Analysis Fields**: Comma-separated field API names for data extraction.